These German Vanillekipferl (Almond Crescent Cookies) are a hit you won't want to miss.

 Just For Dog Lovers

 Now I understand not everybody feeds their dog human food.
-But I think it's ok to share a special treat with your pup - in moderation of course.
+But I think it's okay to share a special treat with your favorite pup - in moderation.

-Before we give anything to our pup we make sure it's dog-friendly.
+Before giving anything to our pup, we ensure it's dog-friendly.
 It turns out dogs love the taste of almonds.
-That being said, almonds are also difficult to digest for dogs.
+That being said, almonds can also be difficult to digest for dogs.

-I've crumbled a bit of almond cookie over Riley's dry food and had a very happy pup who was busy licking his food bowl way
+I've crumbled a bit of almond cookie over Riley's dry food and had a very happy pup who was busy licking his food bowl.

-- Bake for 20 minutes.
+- Bake for 20 minutes at 350º Fahrenheit.
 Allow the cookies to cool for 2-3 minutes.
 They should still be warm but not hot.

 - Combine powdered sugar and vanilla sugar in a shallow bowl.

-- Roll the warm almond crescent cookies in the sugar mixture.
+- Dust the warm almond crescent cookies with the sugar mixture.
 Transfer the cookies onto a cooling rack until they have completely cooled.